beroset/asteroid-hosttools/README.md

 ### Options
 The program options are currently:
 ```
+flashy v1.2
 ./flashy codename [option]
 Deploy AsteroidOS binary image to a watch.

 Available options:
 -h or --help        prints this help screen and quits
+-a or --adb         use ADB mode to reboot to fastboot
 -b or --bootonly    only push the boot image (implies temp; image already pushed)
 -f or --fastboot    watch is already in fastboot mode
 -l or --local       image files are in current working directory
 -t or --temp        perform a temporary install (watch is running WearOS)
 -n or --nightly     download image file(s) from nightly builds
 -N or --dryrun      don't actually flash, just show what would happen
+-v or --version     displays the version of this program
 ```

 ### Examples